 The first mode is SSH Target Mode.
 The data collector is run in this mode when it is invoked with the -t or -T option.
 In this mode, the data collector opens an SSH connection from the Service Processor to the specified target (after appropriate authentication) and sends the zip data archive through the SSH connection to the target host.
+The user must create the target directory on the remote host, snapshot does not create the target directory.
 The transmission encryption in this mode is provided by SSH.